BioTurboNick/SimpleANOVA.jl/README.md

 **New in v0.7**: Repeated measures added.
 Effect size not yet supported.

+**New in v0.8**: Implemented generalized ω² effect size which is robust to experimental design choice.

 See docstrings for usage.

 **Experimental, use at own risk!**